 Arctic Winter Games

-The Arctic Winter Games is the world’s largest northern multi-sport and cultural event.
+The Arctic Winter Games are the world’s largest northern multi-sport and cultural event.
 The Arctic Winter Games are a celebration of athletic completion, culture, friendship and cooperation between northern contingents.
-Athletic competition features sports that enjoy worldwide popularity alongside traditional Arctic Sports and dene Games.
-A significant cultural component featuring visual arts, dance, ceremonies and galas with participants from across the circumpolar region is a pillar of the Games.
+Athletic competition features sports that enjoy worldwide popularity alongside traditional Arctic Sports and Dene games.
+The cultural component is a pillar of the Games, featuring visual arts, dance, ceremonies and galas with participants from across the circumpolar region.

-Ice hockey competition is held in junior women’s and midget and bantam boys age classes.
-Each team is comprised of 17 players and two coaches.
+Each hockey team is comprised of 17 players and two coaches.
 Teams participate in a round-robin tournament to determine seeding for medal-round pairings.
-One gold ulu is awarded in each age/sex class.
+One gold ulu is awarded in each division.
 Teams that regularly participate in ice hockey include Alaska, Yukon, Alberta North, Northwest Territories and Nunavut.